 Her career began in 1962, at the age of 16, in Detroit, Michigan.
 Her first single "My Man - He’s a Loving Man", was released on Atlantic Records.
-She recorded for numerous labels, including Atco, Epic, and Motown, over the course of the 1960s through the 1980s.
-She also worked alongside Charles "Honi" Coles, and Cab Calloway in the Toni Award winning Broadway musical, "Bubbling Brown Sugar" in the role of Sweet Georgia Brown.
+She recorded for numerous major labels, including Atco, Epic, and Motown, over the course of the 1960s through the 1980s.

 Although still not a household name, fans, critics and artists have nothing but high praise for her live show and her interpretive vocal skill.
-She is one of very few of her contemporaries who were recording during the birth of soul music in the 1960s and is still creating vital recordings today.
+Now 72 years old, she is still performing with the ferocity of a woman half her age.
+She is one of very few of her contemporaries who were recording during the birth of soul music in the 60s and is still creating vital recordings today.

 Pianist, vocalist, bandleader, composer, educator “Thanks to a dynamic style that can shift from the whispered beauty of Bill Evans to the percussive flights of McCoy Tyner, Sardine has emerged as one of Nashville’s preeminent jazz pianists.
 His reputation is also blowing up nationwide, where he is receiving raves in Downbeat and Jazziz for his role in the Crimson Jazz Trio, a Nashville-to-L.A. combo led by former King Crimson drummer Ian Wallace and former Vital Information bassist Tim Landers.”
 Michael McCall, Nashville Scene